-Final exam: Tuesday 13 December 2011, 12:45-2:45 pm ("exam period 6").
+Final exam: Monday 10 December, 12:45pm-2:45pm ("exam period 3").
+The final will be cumulative, with an emphasis on the last third of the course.

 Course web page: From time to time, interesting or useful information will appear on the course web page.
 You should make a habit of checking it regularly (and remind me if I forget to update it).